xenon-007/LibraNet/README.md

-Here’s a polished **GitHub README.md** draft for your LibraNet project 👇

----

 # 📚 LibraNet – Smart Library Management System

 LibraNet is a **Streamlit-based library management system** that supports **books, audiobooks, magazines, and newspapers**, with features like user registration, borrowing/returning, fine calculation, subscription management, and audiobook previews.

 The system is designed to provide a **modern digital library experience** with payment tracking, automatic fine calculation, and audiobook expiry handling.

----

 ## ✨ Features